 Dan & Mez is one of the most environmentally committed designers.
 They promote sustainable practices and products and even have a blog where you can learn everything about new sustainable fabrics and products.

 Votch is a British company manufacturing cruelty-free watches while also making them as sustainable as possible.
 All their watches are fully vegan and free from heavy metals.
 Their designs are minimalist will look good on any outfit.
 They have a wide variety of options where you can choose from.

-The company manufactures the straps from cotton woven microfibre coated with PU but they’re constantly looking for cleaner alternatives.
+The company manufactures the straps from cotton woven microfibre coated with PU, but they’re constantly looking for cleaner alternatives.
 Votch is currently launching a new collection with piñatex.

-This Copenhagen based company works hard to ensure every single detail in its organization is fully sustainable and socially responsible.
+This Copenhagen based company works hard to ensure every detail in its organization is fully sustainable and socially responsible.
 Besides having really cool designs, Nordgreen has made sure to be carbon neutral by planting thousands of trees.
 The energy used to manufacture the watches comes from windmills and clean sources.

-Nordgreen has basically everything you’re looking for when researching for a responsible company, fair labor practices, vegan leather, recyclable and biodegradable materials, and reduced toxic materials.
+Nordgreen has basically everything you’re looking for when researching for a responsible company, fair labour practices, vegan leather, recyclable and biodegradable materials, and reduced toxic materials.
 The company also promotes the use of bicycles and public transportation for its employees.

 By purchasing from Nordgreen, you can also choose from three different causes so they can donate part of the profits.
 You can choose from either Education, Health or Environment.
-This is the one of the few companies that allows you to choose which cause do you want to support.
+This is one of the few companies that allows you to choose which cause you want to support.